getsentry/sentry-php/UPGRADE-2.0.md

   $client->getConfig()->setRelease(...);
   ```

-- The methods `Client::getEnvironment` and `Client::setEnvironment` have been
+- The methods `Raven_Client::getEnvironment` and `Raven_Client::setEnvironment`
-  removed.
+  have been removed.
 You should use `Configuration::getCurrentEnvironment` and
   `Configuration::setCurrentEnvironment` instead.

   Before: